dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     the refresh, since this value is encrypted, so you can consider it saved.

-  - Using the Scheduler app, create a new job using the "Program Data Synchronization".
+  - Using the Scheduler app, create a new job using the "Event Programs Data Sync" and/or "Tracker Programs Data Sync" job type.
 Make sure it is enabled when you finish.
+(Note: If the "Program Data Synchronization" job, available in previous versions, was set up in Scheduler app before, it was automatically replaced by the two new jobs "Event Programs Data Sync" and "Tracker Programs Data Sync" with the identical settings. )

 Some aspects of the data synchronization feature to be aware of: